 As a lessor, you can add an energy surcharge no earlier than 21 days and no later than 14 days before the lessee's move-in date; this is referred to as the objection window if there have been significant price increases in the electricity market between the date of the request and the objection window.

 Significant price increases in the electricity market are defined as the average price of electricity in the seven days leading up to the objection window being at least double the average price of the calendar month in which the request was sent.
 The prices are taken exclusively from Nord Pool for the zone in which the holiday home is located.

 If you, as a lessor, want to add an energy surcharge, you should contact Landfolk, who will arrange for the energy surcharge to be paid by the lessee.
-The lessee must be notified by Landfolk of the energy surcharge within the objection window by written notice to the guest via the lessee's email or phone number.
+Landfolk must notify the lessee of the energy surcharge within the objection window by written notification via the lessee's email or telephone number.

 If the lessor adds an energy surcharge, the lessee is entitled, notwithstanding any other conditions described in section 7, to cancel the booking and have the amount paid refunded without undue delay and within 14 days of the cancellation.
 However, it is a condition that the cancellation is notified to Landfolk within 48 hours after the lessee has been notified of the energy surcharge.
 Otherwise, the lessee is considered to have accepted the energy surcharge.